-This is a two-year programme designed for those interested in pursuing a career in architecture, land or quantity surveying, site management, site engineering, civil engineering or buying.
+This one-year course is designed for those interested in pursuing a career in architecture, building or quantity surveying, site management, construction project management, site engineering, estimating or buying.

 You will participate in tutorial sessions and our Professional Construction Employment and Skills Academy which has outstanding links with - and support from - numerous local construction companies including contractors, architects, building services and structural engineers.

 The course is structured so that students who obtain an apprenticeship part-way through can easily transfer to our part-time apprenticeship programme with minimal fuss.
 This can sometimes happen whilst students are completing internships with employers via our Employment and Skills Academy.

 You need to be highly motivated and demonstrate a keen personal interest in pursuing a professional construction role.
 Offers of a place on the course are dependent on your qualifications.
 You will need one of the following:

 Maths is a critical element of this programme and is embedded in many of the units taken.
 Those accepted on the course with grade C in Maths must be able to demonstrate this came from the 'higher' paper.

 The modules in the 90-credit Diploma have been purposely selected for this pathway: